 Stock Comparison

-In this section, I will analyze the stock price movements and trading dynamics of Cisco Systems, Inc. (CSCO) and Comcast Corporation (CMCSA) over the past year, highlighting significant trends and performance metrics.
+In this section, I will analyze the stock price movements of Cisco Systems, Inc. (CSCO) and Comcast Corporation (CMCSA) over the past year, highlighting key price dynamics and trading trends.

 Trend Analysis